chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

   &  + \int_{\Gamma} \left( v_k \right) \left( \partial_l u_k  +\delta_{lk} p \right) n_l \mathrm{d}\Gamma
    =0

-where :math:`\delta_{lk}` is the Kronecker delta and :math:`n_j` is the outward poiting normal vector to a surface.
+where :math:`\delta_{lk}` is the Kronecker delta and :math:`n_j` is the outward pointing normal vector to a surface.
 Since we assume Dirichlet boundary conditions or zero stress  conditions on :math:`\Gamma`, this term may be discarded.
 Thus, when no boundary condition is applied, the boundary condition applied is:

 .. math::

     \int_{\Gamma} \left( v_k \right) \left( \partial_l u_k  +\delta_{lk} p \right) n_l \mathrm{d}\Gamma=0

 which can be seen as an outlet boundary condition where the normal stress is zero.
-In essence, this can be used to approximatively impose an outlet boundary condition with a zero average pressure.
+In essence, this can be used to approximately impose an outlet boundary condition with a zero average pressure.
 This weak form is non-linear because of :math:`u_l \partial_l u_k` term.